coding-kitties/PyIndicators/README.md

 #### Weighted Moving Average (WMA)

-Moving average that gives more weight to recent data points by applying a weighting factor to the data points.
+A Weighted Moving Average (WMA) is a type of moving average that assigns greater importance to recent data points compared to older ones.
+This makes it more responsive to recent price changes compared to a Simple Moving Average (SMA), which treats all data points equally.
+The WMA does this by using linear weighting, where the most recent prices get the highest weight, and weights decrease linearly for older data points.

 ```python
 def wma(